reshamas/fastai_deeplearn_part1/tools/paperspace.md

 ### Step 9:  Create machine
 - select `Create your Paperspace` box
 - you'll see the new machine "provisioning"
-- It may take several hours to receive the confirmation email from Paperspace due to high demand
+- It will take several hours (4-5 hrs) to receive the confirmation email from Paperspace due to high demand
 - you'll receive an email with subject *"Your new Paperspace Linux machine is ready"*
   - a temporary password will be included in that email
 ```text